 2. Cycle paths through colorful tulip fields and rough dunes

 Can you imagine a nicer contrast?
 This cycle route leads you through the middle of a rough and romantic dune landscape and also through lovely tulip fields.
-Between the towns of Egmond and Heiloo, millions of colorful flowers shine in the tulip season, which lasts from the end of March to the end of May.
+Between the towns of Egmond and Heiloo, millions of colorful flowers shine in the tulip season, which lasts from the end of March to mid May.
 You can just get off your bike anywhere, admire the blaze of colors and take beautiful spring photos.

 Paths specially designed for bicycles lead through the North Holland dune reserve too.
 You cycle through fragrant pine forests, sea buckthorn fields, dune grasslands and open sandy areas.
 It’s a beautiful nature experience!

 3. Always worth it: a walk on the beach by the North Sea